pauginer/pencil-showcase-template/README.md

 The user is able to click through the links defined in the prototype but no additional additional navegation elements are provided.
 This lack of chrome is convenient for using it for usability tests or other situations where we want to simulate the final system.

-The template is based on the [GUIPrototypingTemplate](http://code.google.com/p/evoluspencil/downloads/detail?name=GUIPrototypingTemplate.zip) created by the Evolus team.
+The template is based on the [GUIPrototypingTemplate](http://code.google.com/p/evoluspencil/downloads/detail?name=GUIPrototypingTemplate.zip) created by the Evolus team with GPL license.

 How to use
 ----------